 Hard times are good for the soul!
-I’m grateful for all of the challenges I’ve encountered including these more significant ones:

 “I have known Jory since we were in law school together at U.Va.
 I am continually astonished by her amazing successes in both her career and her personal life.
 She has raised and inspired seven (yes, seven!) children and stepchildren to become literal superstars in myriad arenas, while concurrently achieving success after success and award after award in her own demanding career.
 Through it all, she maintains a warm, joyful, positive spirit that is downright contagious and wonderfully encouraging.”

 “The circumstances of your life have uniquely qualified you to make a contribution.
 And if you don’t make that contribution, nobody else can make it.”
 Rabbi Harold Kushner

 - Helping Courageous Solopreneurs